-Although it had been a while since our last visit due to COVID-19 and Disney’s unprecedented park closures, we recently decided that it was time to get back into the world and made our first park reservation at Animal Kingdom.
+Although it had been a while since our last visit due to COVID-19 and Disney’s unprecedented park closures, we recently decided that it was time to have a fun and safe family Disney trip, so we made our first park reservation at Animal Kingdom.

 Arriving at the Picture-Perfect Park

-The temperature screenings, mandatory face masks rules, ample hand sanitizer stations and touchless security and park entries you’ve read about in our 2020 Theme Park guide were all in full effect at Animal Kingdom, too.
+The temperature screenings, mandatory face mask rules, ample hand sanitizer stations and touchless security and park entries are all in full effect at Animal Kingdom.

 Less Crowds & Wait Times